 The Company's Bylaws provide that the number of directors shall not be less than three nor greater than ten, and shall be determined from time to time by majority vote of the Board of Directors.
 In accordance with the Bylaws, the Board of Directors has fixed the number of directors at seven.
 Currently, there is a total of six directors.
 Pursuant to the Company's Articles of Incorporation, a majority of the directors in office may fill any vacancy on the Board of Directors.
 As of the date of mailing of this proxy statement, the Nominating and Corporate Governance Committee has not determined whether or whom to propose as a candidate for an additional director.
 The Board is divided into three classes, with the terms of office of each class ending in successive years.
-Two directors of the Company are to be elected for terms expiring at the Annual Meeting in 2012, or until their respective successors have been elected and have qualified.
+Two directors of the Company are to be elected for terms expiring at the Annual Meeting in 2013, or until their respective successors have been elected and have qualified.
 Certain information with respect to the nominees for election as directors proposed by the Board of Directors and the other directors whose terms of office as directors will continue after the Annual Meeting is set forth below.
 Should any one or more of the nominees be unable or unwilling to serve (which is not expected), the proxies (except proxies marked to the contrary) will be voted for such other person or persons as the Board of Directors of the Company may recommend.
 Proxies cannot be voted for more than two nominees.

 Name, Age, Principal Occupation or Position, Other Directorships Served as Director Since

-NOMINEES FOR TERMS ENDING IN 2012
+NOMINEES FOR TERMS ENDING IN 2013

+V.L.
+Richey, Jr., 52 2002

+Chairman, Chief Executive Officer and President of the Company

 J.M.
+Stolze, 66 1999

+Retired Vice President and Chief Financial Officer, Stereotaxis, Inc., manufacturer of medical instruments

+TO CONTINUE IN OFFICE UNTIL 2012

-McConnell, 67 1996
+J.M.
+McConnell, 68 1996

 Retired Chief Executive Officer, Instron Corporation, manufacturer of scientific instruments

 Director of Warren Resources, Inc.

 D.C.
-Trauscht, 75 1991
+Trauscht, 76 1991

 Chairman, BW Capital Corporation, private investment company

-Director of Recon Optical Inc. and Bourns Inc.
+Director of Bourns Inc.

 TO CONTINUE IN OFFICE UNTIL 2011

 L.W.
-Solley, 66 1999
+Solley, 67 1999

 Retired Executive Vice President, Emerson Electric Co., manufacturer of electrical and other products

 J.D.
-Woods, 77 2001
+Woods, 78 2001

-Chairman Emeritus and retired Chief Executive Officer, Baker Hughes Incorporated, supplier of oilfield equipment and services
+Chairman Emeritus and retired Chief Executive Officer, Baker Hughes Incorporated, supplier of oilfield equipment

+and services

 Director of Foster Wheeler Ltd. and Complete Production Services, Inc.

-TO CONTINUE IN OFFICE UNTIL 2010

-V.L.
-Richey, Jr., 51 2002

-Chairman, Chief Executive Officer and President of the Company

-J.M.
-Stolze, 65 1999

-Vice President and Chief Financial Officer, Stereotaxis, Inc., manufacturer of medical instruments